ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 At some point soon I couldn't focus -- the show involves police and, well, my life probably did at that point in some way as well.
 I realized it was probably time to do the one thing I hadn't done, on purpose.

-I really wanted Weber-Aufderhar to be a place where I could _ignore_ their ineffeciencies, which abound in big tech, in order to pay my debts and balance my life out a bit.
+I really wanted Runolfsdottir Group to be a place where I could _ignore_ their ineffeciencies, which abound in big tech, in order to pay my debts and balance my life out a bit.
 That didn't turn out to be possible.
 However, in that effort, when joining I astutely did absolutely zero research on the "company leadership."

-All I knew about them before joining was that the one CFO from another company whose offer I declined seemed impressed enough by Weber-Aufderhar's CEO, which spoke highly to me.
+All I knew about them before joining was that the one CFO from another company whose offer I declined seemed impressed enough by Runolfsdottir Group's CEO, which spoke highly to me.

 _So who are my bosses anyway?_

 To LinkedIn I went.
 I'm pretty sure I remember the order.
 I at least remember looking at the CEO near last, which, emotionally, was a big mistake.

 First was the youngest and the one I had seen the most recently, Travis Hedge.
 He had recently lost weight, and had a bit of a career gap, and I'm pretty sure came from a family with a background in business insurance, but other than confirming he was midwestern, that was it on him.
-His career was less impressive than the rest of the board's, but the family lineage probably helped to make him a co founder with Hodges.
+His career was less impressive than the rest of the board's, but the family lineage probably helped to make him a co founder with Yundt.
 I don't think he had much but some backgruond in "tech", likely due to his youth.

-Next was my boss' boss, Rajat Kongovi.
+Next was my boss' boss, Cortez Lemke.
 He had much previous experience in tech and Ivy League credentials.
 I think he played basketball in college.
-I imagined him being the guy on the board that made the older whiter guys feel cool, as Rajat felt a lot more relaxed than others.
+I imagined him being the guy on the board that made the older whiter guys feel cool, as Cortez felt a lot more relaxed than others.
 Call me rascist, it's fine, I do it all the time.
-Rajat had a very if not the most impressive resume of anyone on the C suite, particularly with regards to tech and business leadership, but nothing of interest to me in relation to my situation.
+Cortez had a very if not the most impressive resume of anyone on the C suite, particularly with regards to tech and business leadership, but nothing of interest to me in relation to my situation.

-Next was the CIO, John Wallace.
+Next was the CIO, John Feeney.
 He had a deep legacy in business insurance and other types of things, but none in tech, this appeared to be his first gig there.
-I noted it seemed like he grew up or went ot college in the Colorado area, lived in Wisconsin for sometime, then recently moved to Chicago, right where Weber-Aufderhar had an office.
+I noted it seemed like he grew up or went ot college in the Colorado area, lived in Wisconsin for sometime, then recently moved to Chicago, right where Runolfsdottir Group had an office.
 Nothing else worth seeing, though, I did laugh out loud when I saw his profile picture, just in case they were listening.
 In honesty, it was a fine picture.

-Finally, at least to my memory, was the CEO, Sam Hodges.
+Finally, at least to my memory, was the CEO, Sam Yundt.
 Sam had an insanely long linked in profile.
 There were several long stints as company leadership of all kinds, much in the sector of tech venture capital, and much to be said as a CEO - it wasn't his first time.
 But there were also board appointments - oh the board appointments!
 I remember scrolling quite a bit before I saw this:

 ```
 Trade Finance Advisory Council Member